pegasystems/pega-helm-charts/docs/Deploying-Pega-on-AKS.md

 4. Save the file.

-   > Note: To connect AKS with Azure SQL using managed Identity, you must include the `Authentication` type as well as `msiClientId` if using `user assigned managed identity` under `jdbc.connectionProperties` for action=`INSTALL`.
+   > Note: To connect AKS with an Azure SQL database using managed Identity, you must include the `Authentication` type as well as `msiClientId` if using user assigned managed identity under `jdbc.connectionProperties` for `action=INSTALL`.
 example:
    `connectionProperties: "selectMethod=cursor;Authentication=ActiveDirectoryMSI;msiClientId=<clientId>;"`